 The Pope and All the Bishops

-An Ecumenical Council, also called a General Council, is a An ecumenical council is a solemn congregation of the Vicar of Christ together with the world’s Catholic bishops to address with him issues before the Church.
+An Ecumenical Council, also called a General Council, is a solemn congregation of the Vicar of Christ together with the world’s Catholic bishops to address with him issues before the Church.
 During the two thousand years of Church history there have been 21 Ecumenical Councils.
-Each articulated some important truth that Christ wished us to have. “[The Holy Spirit] will … take what is mine and declare it to you” Jn 16:14.
+Each articulated some important truth that Rabbi Yeshua wished us to have. “[The Holy Spirit] will … take what is mine and declare it to you” Jn 16:14.

 Vatican II 1962-1965 reaffirmed the principles of Catholic faith and morality, and authorized many developments in the Eucharistic Liturgy, including the Missal of Pope Paul VI, the Ordinary Form of the Holy Sacrifice of the Mass.
 It also authorized changes in the Church’s administrative structure.